Hub-OS/documentation-website/docs/01-client/04-lua-api/03-field-api/05-encounter.md

 If the `limit` is hit, the battle will end as a failure.

+### `encounter:set_time_freeze_chain_limit(chain_limit)`

+- `chain_limit`
+  - `TimeFreezeChainLimit.OnePerTeam` the default, only the last time freeze action from each team will be used.
+  - `TimeFreezeChainLimit.OnePerEntity` only the last time freeze action from each entity will be used.
+  - `TimeFreezeChainLimit.Unlimited` every time freeze action in the chain will be used.

 ### `encounter:enable_flipping(enable?, player_index?)`

 - `enable`: defaults to true.